 You might be able to have hormone replacement therapy (HRT) to help control symptoms caused by low hormone levels.

-But some treatments for breast or prostate cancer aim to stop the body producing sex hormones or to block the action of the hormones.
+But some treatments for breast cancer aim to stop the body producing sex hormones or to block the action of the hormones.
 If you are having that kind of treatment, unfortunately you can’t take HRT to help control your symptoms.